 On the outside, the Osmo features a rugged body that is waterproof down to 11m without an additional waterproof case (though one is available if you want to take it diving).
 Built with a three layer aspherical lens to reduce glare and distortion, the camera claims to produce quality images even in direct sunlight.
 The outer lens features a protective coating to repel oil, water, dirt, and finger prints for clear shooting and the rear screen features a hydrophobic coating to allow the touch screen to work under water.

 On the inside, the batteries are designed to work down to -10°c, while the camera features an advanced cooling system to rapidly cool the internals when shooting for long periods of time.

 While the rear touch screen allows you to operate the camera quickly, it’s also controllable through the physical buttons and through voice control, with five different commands available through your voice.
 A QS or Quick Switch button lets you navigate through shooting modes quickly, and SnapShot mode allows you to turn on the camera and start recording in less than two seconds by pressing the shutter button when the camera is off.

-Priced at $349 with everything shown above, the camera is priced $50 less than GoPro’s top option, though GoPro is constantly running promotions offering up to $100 off their cameras.
-It appears that the Osmo uses a GoPro style mount as well, so there’s a good chance your current mounts will also work with the new camera.
+Priced at $349 with everything shown above, the camera bundle is $50 less than GoPro’s top option, though GoPro is constantly running promotions offering up to $100 off their cameras.
+It appears that the Osmo uses a GoPro-style mount as well, so there’s a good chance your current mounts will also work with the new camera.
 Available now.